 A wonder try from Malone’s Stewart Moore had edged Ireland in front on the hour mark, despite going down to 14 players following a red card for Ryan Baird on the 21st minute, but once Australia started to hit their outside runners at pace Ireland had no answer and the Aussies ran in five tries without reply.

-A yellow card on the quarter hour for Australia’s Tupou saw Ireland begin to come into the game but thier advantage didn’t last long as Ryan Baird was red carded for a similar offence.
+A yellow card on the quarter hour for Australia’s Semisi Tupou saw Ireland begin to come into the game but their advantage didn’t last long as Ryan Baird was red carded for a similar offence.

 Ireland enjoyed their best period at the start of the second half, but they had to rely on Australian indiscipline to get their first points of the half.
 The Aussies, who had been mouthy throughout, had a relieving penalty overturned for unsporting behaviour and Flannery knocked it over to tie the game.